claranet/terraform-signalfx-detectors/examples/stack/README.md

 ## Step by step guide

-1. `git clone` this repo to your computer.
+1. `git clone` this repository to your computer.
 1. Install [Terraform](https://www.terraform.io/).
 1. Open `variables.tf`, and set the a default value for `environment` variable like `doc`.
 1. Run `terraform init`.